Stan2by/IOS/README.md

 # IOS

+This release is a temporary installation resource before proceeding to upload to the Apple Store.
+Coming soon April 2017

 This is a release repository for MaST IOS that consist of the 4 testing application to assist TM users in troubleshooting home Unifi and Streamyx wireless router.

 This document includes a tutorial on how to install a MaST IOS release.